 Image: Head and Neck Trigger Points by: http://www.triggerpoints.net

-Osteopaths can help with headache pain by reducing the impact of trigger points and releasing joint strain and muscle tension.
-They can also assist with nerve compression and inflammation in the surrounding tissues.
+By reducing the impact of trigger points and releasing joint strain and muscle tension osteopaths are often able to ease headaches related to restrictions in your neck which can also assist with alleviating inflammation in the surrounding tissues.

 Sometimes it can be hard to pinpoint what is triggering your headaches.
 A headache diary can help you work out when and why headaches occur.
 Record the severity, duration and frequency of your headaches as well as things you have done that day.
 Sometimes a diary can help you to see patterns you may have otherwise missed.
 You can download a copy of the editable NPS Medicinewise Headache Diary here